 Perusing the mixed olive bar at the grocery store was almost like going to the candy store before getting Celiac Disease.
 I say “almost” because let’s be real, nothing can compete with a wall of gummy worms.
-Anyway, now that “bars”, and “bulk” and “bins” for that matter, are no longer part of my culinary vocabulary, I simply make them at home!
+Anyway, now that “bars” (and “bulk” and “bins” for that matter) are no longer part of my culinary vocabulary, I simply DIY a marinated olive mix at home and it’s JUST as fantastic,

-Herb and Garlic Marinated Olives are a cinch to assemble (pour stuff in a bag y’all) plus they’re make-ahead so you won’t be scrambling the day of a party or get-together to come up with an appetizer.
-The flavors in the marinated olives just get better and better as they sit, too.
+Herb and Garlic Marinated Olives are a cinch to assemble (pour stuff in a bag then refrigerate) plus they’re make-ahead so you won’t be scrambling the day of a party or get-together to come up with an appetizer.
+The flavors in the marinated olives just get better and better as they sit.
 Good after 24 hours but even better two or three days later.
-I made these to photograph last week but life got in the way (2 sick kids, work deadlines like woah, canceled school, yadda yadda yadda) and I wasn’t able to do so until three days after assembling.
-Totally serendipitous though because I’d been taste-testing them every day up to that point, and they truly got tastier every single day.

-So that said, assemble these olives in the middle of the week if you anticipate weekend guests, or just keep them on hand in the fridge to snag anytime you need a savory snack.
-This might be the pregnancy talking, but the only thing that could possibly make Herb and Garlic Marinated Olives any better would be a handful of cornichons.
-We’ll never know unless we try!
+That said, assemble these olives in the middle of the week if you anticipate weekend guests, or keep them on hand in the fridge to snag anytime you need a savory snack.
+Let’s do this!

 Start with olives, of course!
 You can use whatever kind you like.
-I happen to LOVE these Mezzetta green olives so I used 2 cups of those (basically the entire jar) plus 1 cup kalamata olives.
+I happen to love Mezzetta green olives so I use a mixture of those and kalamata olives.

-Add the olives to a large Ziplock bag with 4oz parmesan cheese that’s been cut into 1/4” cubes, 3 cloves smashed garlic, 1/2 Tablespoon whole black peppercorns, 1 large sprig each fresh rosemary and thyme, 3/4 cup extra virgin olive oil, 2 Tablespoons red wine vinegar and the juice of 1/2 lemon.
+Add the olives to a large Ziplock bag with cubed parmesan cheese, smashed garlic cloves, whole black peppercorns, fresh rosemary and thyme, extra virgin olive oil, red wine vinegar, and fresh lemon juice.

 When it’s time to dine let the bag sit at room temperature for at least 30 minutes, which allows the olive oil to melt, then pour the mixture into a serving bowl with olive tongs, toothpicks, or appetizer forks and go to town.
 I hope you love this EASY, absolutely delicious gluten-free appetizer recipe!
 Enjoy!